JumesP/JumesP/README.md

 My main projects are my portfolio website, with a blog, which is a big WIP.
 Also some small python projects similar to my Calculator App i've just recently finished!

+Currently working on a Minesweeper game and Reading timer desktop application.

 Thank you for reading

 <!--